Rural Pharmacy Scholarship Mentor Scheme

 No, students can only be a recipient of either the RPSS or ATSIPSS, not both.

 At least 30 scholarships are offered each year.
 For undergraduate studies, funding is available to scholarship holders for up to four years.
 For graduate studies, funding is available to scholarship holders for up to two years.
 Funding per year per scholarship holder is $10,000 (GST exempt).
-Therefore, scholars undertaking undergraduate studies for four years will be paid $40,000 over the course of their study.
-Scholarship holders are paid in monthly instalments of $1,000 for 10 months of the year.
+Therefore, scholars undertaking undergraduate studies for four years may be eligible to be paid $40,000 over the course of their study.
+Scholarship holders are paid in monthly instalments of $1,000 for 10 months of each funded year.

 To be eligible to apply students must: